almenscorner/IntuneCD/README.md

 ## How do I use it?
 You have two options, using a pipeline or running it locally.
 Let's have a look at both.

+### Authentication
+There are three options to choose from when running the tool to authenticate to Microsoft Graph.

+- Client Credentials
+  - This is using the client ID and client secret to authenticate
+- Certificate
+  - You can choose to authenticate with a certificate uploaded to your Azure AD App Registration by adding the `-c` parameter.
+In addition you must set ENV variables for `KEY_FILE` and specify the path to the private key of the certificate, and, `THUMBPRINT` and specify the thumbprint of the certificate added to the app registration.
+If using this option, **do not** specify the `-m` parameter.
+- Interactive
+  - If you are running the tool interactivly and want to authenticate with your own account, add the `-i` parameter.
+When the tool is run a browser window will open asking you to authenticate.
+If using this option, **do not** specify the `-m` parameter.

 ## Parameters
 To see which parameters you have to provide just type: IntuneCD-startbackup --help, IntuneCD-startupdate --help or IntuneCD-startdocumentation --help